SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Even though they may guard against this elevated probability of loss events [@renwick_long-term_2021], some risk mitigating practices such as regenerative agriculture may not always improve mean yields or can even come at the cost of a slightly reduced average [@deines_recent_2023].
 This may indicate a mechanism for how average-based expectations could possibly disincentivize growers from climate change preparation.
 That said, we acknowledge that behaviorial effects of crop insurance remain an area of active investigation [@connor_crop_2022; @wang_warming_2021; @chemeris_insurance_2022].

 ## Geographic bias
 Neighborhoods with significant results ($p < 0.05 / n$) may be more common in some areas as shown in Figure @fig:geo.
 This spatial pattern may partially reflect that a number of neighborhoods have less land dedicated to maize so simulations have smaller sample sizes and fail to reach significance.
-However, this geographic effect may also reflect geographical bias in altered growing conditions relative to historic values.
+However, this geographic effect may also reflect geographical bias in altered growing conditions.

 ![Interactive geographic view.
 Color describes type of change.
 Larger dots are larger areas of maize growing activity.
 Band of increased risk concentrates in Iowa, Illinois, and Indiana.
 This could reveal a possible geographic bias within our results.
 Use of the interactive tool allows for consideration of different parameters including alternative statistical treatments.](./img/map.png "Interactive geographic view.
 Color describes type of change and larger dots are larger areas of maize growing activity.
 Band of increased risk concentrates in Iowa, Illinois, and Indiana."){#fig:geo}

-As further explorable in our interactive tools, we note some geographic bias in changes to precipitation, temperature, and VPD / SVP that may intersect with these trends.
+In particular, we note some geographic bias in changes to precipitation, temperature, and VPD / SVP that may intersect with these trends.

-## Heat and drought stress
 Our model shows depressed yields in response to anticipated combined warmer and drier conditions similar to 2012 and its historically poor maize production [@ers_weather_2013].
 In this context, precipitation may serve as a protective factor: neighborhoods with drier July conditions see higher loss probability ($p < 0.05 / 2$) in both the 2030 and 2050 series via rank correlation [@spearman_proof_1904].
 Our predictions thus reflect empirical studies that document the negative impacts of heat stress and water deficits on maize yields [@sinsawat_effect_2004; @marouf_effects_2013].
 As further described in our interactive tools, our outputs may also reveal geographically and temporally specific outlines of these anticipated impacts.

 ## Limitations and future work
 Within the context of Yield Protection, our work remains constrained by limited public data.
 First, though our interactive tools consider different spatial aggregations such as 5 character (approx 4 x 5 km) geohashes, future work may consider modeling with field-level yield data and the actual risk unit structure which are not currently public.
 Indeed, while we do simulate changing historic yield averages in our simulations for $y_{expected}$, possible future public insured unit data could alleviate our current conservative need to exclude the policy mechanisms of trend adjustment [@plastina_trend-adjusted_2014] and yield exclusion years [@schnitkey_yield_2015].
 In raising $y_{expected}$, both of these limitations likely leads to a supression of future loss rates in our simulations.
 Second, we focus on systematic changes in growing conditions impacting claims rates across a broad geographic scale but this excludes highly localized effects like certain inclement weather which may require more granular climate predictions.
 This possible future work may be relevant to programs with smaller geographic portfolios.